 While the PAN firewalls have a great GUI and a good design at all they lack an easy-to-use email reporting function, especially when compared to the FortiGate firewalls which have a great local report feature. –> If you want some stats on a weekly basis you must configure it completely from scratch.
 Unluckily this is not that easy since you must pass several steps for that.
 Therefore, I drew an outline of the Palo Alto reporting stages to have an overview of them.

 MIP DIP VIP.
 I am sometimes confused with the NAT names of the Juniper ScreenOS devices.
 Therefore, I drew a small figure with a few basic examples for these NAT types.

-Here comes my at-a-glance poster for the Junos Pulse Secure Access Service (SSL-VPN).
+Here comes my at-a-glance poster for the Pulse Connect Secure SSL-VPN gateway.

 I missed a sequence diagram for DHCP which not only shows the four basic messages (DISCOVER, OFFER, REQUEST, ACK), but also the used source/destination addresses and ports, the type of connection (unicast/broadcast), the differences between the initial and the renewing messages, and the needed firewall rules for allowing DHCP traffic to/from the own interface or to/from a DHCP relay agent.

 Here it comes! :)

 It was not easy for me to understand the type of zones and “from – to” policy definitions when working with a Palo Alto firewall that has multiple vsys’s and a shared gateway.
 I was missing an at-a-glance picture that shows which zones to use.
 (Though this document describes the whole process quite good.)
 So, here it comes…